What is a Mortgage Conditional Approval, and Will I Be Approved?

-In a lending context, a conditional approval is when the mortgage underwriter is mostly satisfied with the loan application file, but there are still one or more issues that need to resolved before the deal can close.
-In mortgage lingo, these remaining issues or items are commonly referred to as “conditions.”
-Hence the term conditional approval.
+Conditional approval: In a mortgage lending context, a conditional approval occurs when the mortgage underwriter is mostly satisfied with the loan application file.
+But there are still one or more issues that need to resolved before the deal can close.

 John and Jane have applied for a home loan, and they’ve provided all of the documents their lender has requested thus far.
 Their loan file then moves on to the underwriter, who reviews it for completeness and accuracy.
 He also checks the file to make sure all loan requirements have been met.